jackyaz/YazDHCP/README.md

 ```

 ## Usage
+YazDHCP leverages the existing [LAN - DHCP Server](http://router.asus.com/Advanced_DHCP_Content.asp) page in the AsusWRT-Merlin WebUI.
+It has been modified under the hood to read and write to files in /jffs/addons/YazDHCP.d/ via the Addons API.
+This allows us to use a greater amount of storage (6KB vs 2.5-3KB) for DHCP host assignments.

-To launch the YazDHCP menu after installation, use:
+To launch the command line menu for YazDHCP after installation, use:
 ```sh
 YazDHCP
 ```